DeperiasKerre/deperiaskerre.github.io/_pages/about.md

 ---
 permalink: /
-title: "Deperias Kerre, PhD | Researcher in Artificial Intelligence and Semantic Technologies"
+title: "Researcher in Artificial Intelligence and Semantic Technologies"
 author_profile: true
 redirect_from:
   - /about/